MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - When you classify and protect by using PowerShell or the scanner, the Office document metadata is not removed or encrypted.

 - Browsing between emails by using the quick menu shows the correct label for each email.

+- Custom permissions supports recipient email addresses that contain an apostrophe.

+- The computer environment will successfully initialize (bootstrap) when this action is initiated by opening a protected document in SharePoint Online.

 **Additional changes**: